 - Create a Geometric Archway where your guests will find their seating arrangements strung from.

-- Collect 6-8 frame and paint them calling-card Gold to create one giant assemblage of frames.
+- Collect 6-8 frames and paint them calling-card Gold to create one giant assemblage of frames.

 Supplies for your theme: